mac-comp127/painter/README.md

 Now move some — but not all! — of the contents of the `PainterApp.paint()` method into `Brush.apply()`.
 Which parts should move?
 What parameters should `apply()` take?
 You need to figure this out.
 Guidelines:

-- Any specifics about what the brush _does_ should be in the brush class. `PainterApp` will ask the brush to apply itself to the canvas without knowing anything about how the brush works.
+- Any specifics about what the brush _does_ should be in the `Brush` class.
+The main app will ask the brush to apply itself to the canvas without knowing anything specific about how the brush works.
 - Any specifics about what UI components are on the screen should be in `PainterApp`.
-The brush should know it is applying itself to some canvas, but it should not know anything about specific UI components that are on the screen.
+The brush should know it is applying itself to some canvas, but it should not know anything else about how the UI is organized.
 - Any information the brush needs to apply itself to the canvas, the `apply()` method should accept as a parameter.
 Again, `Brush` should have no instance variables.

 Think about how to extract the class, and ask for tips if you are unsure.

 Once this refactoring is done, you should still be able to paint exactly as before.

 Test well, make sure it works properly, then ✅ commit your work.
+Be sure to commit the newly created class!
+IntelliJ might put it in a separate “untracked files” section.
+Don’t let it hide there!

 ## Step 3: Extract `Brush` interface